mui/material-ui/docs/pages/blog/mui-x-mid-v6-features.md

 ---
-title: The newest additions to MUI X v6
+title: MUI X improvements from v6.0.0 to v6.10.0
 description: Support for time zones, a new filtering UI, charts! and more
 date: 2023-07-30T00:00:00.000Z
 authors: ['josefreitas']